 Sand Dunes at Hunder

 One of the most popular attractions in this valley is the village of Hunder.
-Every year, this place is swarmed with thousands of travelers, who come to witness sand dunes wrapped around by golden brown mountains.
+Every year, this place is swarmed with thousands of travellers, who come to witness sand dunes wrapped around by golden brown mountains.

 Location: Nubra Valley